raandree/Microsoft365DscWorkshop/docs/readme.md

 To get started, you just need an Azure tenant and your personal computer.
 The steps in short are:

-1. Prepare the Azure tenant by registering required Apps.
-2. Create an Azure key vault.
+1. Fork the project or put it into your own code management solution.
+2. Clone your project to your development machine.
-3. Clone the project and set the Azure tenant details in the configuration data.
+3. Set the Azure tenant details in the configuration data.
-4. Build the Artifacts
+4. Build the Artifacts.
-5. Create a virtual machine that hosts the configuration engine (LCM) and install the required dependencies.
-6. Push and enact the configuration.
+5. Run the deployment scripts in the [lab](../lab/) folder.

 Please go to the [detailed guide](GettingStarted.md) to get started.